vidbina/vidbina.github.io/_posts/2014-3-11-op-properties.markdown

 ## Associativity
-The associative law basically states that the association one makes for a set of tokens in an equation, at the same level of precendence, is not influential to the outcome of the evaluation.
+The associative law basically states that the association one makes for a set of tokens in an equation, to be subjected to the same type of operation, is not influential to the outcome of the evaluation.

 \\(a+b+c = a+(b+c) = (a+b)+c = (a+c)+b \\)

-In the former case all elements $a$, $b$ and $c$ reside at the exact same level of precedence.
-Due to this given, the order utilized in evaluating the equation should not result to different outcomes.
+In the former case all elements $a$, $b$ and $c$ are to be subjected to the same type of operation &dash; addition.
+The addition operator happens to be associative so however we influence the precedence of any of the addition operators, the result would remain the same.
+The same cannot be said for exponentiation for example.

+### Left, Non, Right
+Operators may be left-associative, non-associative or right-associative.
+In the case of left-associative operators, one should imagine that all tokens to the left of the operator are evaluated prior to executing the operation.
+For right-associative operators you just have to imagine the same as left-associative operators with the left substituted for right.
+Non-associative operators simply don't care.

+Addition and subtraction operators are mostly dealt with as being left associative which is why $a+b-c+d$ would be evaluated as $((a+b)-c)+d$.
+Division and multiplication are also left-associative operations.

+Exponentiation is a right-associative operation, so we evaluate everything to the right of the operator prior to executing the current operation leading to
+\\(a^{b^{c}}\\) being evaluated as \\(a^{(b^c)}\\).
+In many computer languages the exponentiation operation is represented by the (caret) ```^``` expressing
+$a^b$ as ```a^b```.
+Mistakingly dealing with exponents as left-associative would cause one to evaluate $a^{b^{c}}$ as $(a^b)^c$ which would cause erronous results in most cases (in the cases where $a=b=c$ you could have many fooled when applying the operation with a blatant disregard for associativity
+{{ ":scream:" | emojify }}).

 ## Commutativity
 Commutativity is always tied to an operator.
 The property deals with the